halostatue/chezmoi/assets/chezmoi.io/docs/user-guide/include-files-from-elsewhere.md

 ## Include a subdirectory from a URL

-To include a subdirectory from another repository, e.g. [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh), you cannot use git submodules because chezmoi uses its own format for the source state and Oh My Zsh is not distributed in this format.
+To include a subdirectory from another repository, e.g. [Oh My Zsh][ohmyzsh], you cannot use git submodules because chezmoi uses its own format for the source state and Oh My Zsh is not distributed in this format.
 Instead, you can use the `.chezmoiexternal.$FORMAT` file to tell chezmoi to import dotfiles from an external source.

-For example, to import Oh My Zsh, the [zsh-syntax-highlighting plugin][zsh-highlighting], and [powerlevel10k][p10k], put the following in `~/.local/share/chezmoi/.chezmoiexternal.toml`:
+For example, to import Oh My Zsh, the [zsh-syntax-highlighting plugin][hlplug], and [powerlevel10k][p10k], put the following in `~/.local/share/chezmoi/.chezmoiexternal.toml`:

 ```toml title="~/.local/share/chezmoi/.chezmoiexternal.toml"